-Many photo-documentaries want to raise awareness and go deeper than photojournalism.
-An idea starts with the interest of the photographer himself.
+Many photo documentaries want to raise awareness and go deeper than photojournalism.
+An idea starts with the interest of the photographer themself.
 The photographer wants to answer certain questions.

 This takes more time than photojournalism.
 It’s the main difference between the two genres.

-A documentary photographer is also often involved in his subject for a longer time.
-This is necessary to be able to tell a truthful story, answer all questions and see different angles.
+A documentary photographer is also often involved with their subject for a longer time.
+This is necessary to be able to tell a truthful story, answer all questions, and see different angles.

-Documentaries capture events and facts that are relevant to us as human beings and society.
+Documentaries capture events and facts that are relevant to humans and society.
 Common topics for documentaries are:

 People almost always play an important role in documentary photography.

 Documentaries often tell a complex story.
-That’s why there’s always a lot of research that goes before actually starting to take photos.
+That’s why there’s always a lot of research that happens before actually starting to take photos.
 This research phase can last for months depending on the topic.

 It’s one of the reasons why creating a documentary takes more time.

 Documentary photographers have more freedom.
 A personal interest often triggers the start of a project.
-The photographer will be deeper involved in his subject than a photojournalist.
+The photographer will be more deeply involved in his subject than a photojournalist.

 Some photographers spend their whole life on one documentary work.